-The challenge is to automate this process so that it can scale to thousands of systems, wherever they are, and remove the need for manual intervention.
+The challenge is to automate the wipe and load process so that it can scale to thousands of systems, wherever they are, and remove the need for manual intervention.

 The 1E Windows 10 deployment engine provides the only tools that can automate this entire process.
 From enabling the end-user to start the process, backing up user data and settings to local peers, and converting BIOS to UEFI for all the most common enterprise systems, installing Windows 10 and applications, the entire process is zero touch.

 It’s a win-win: the ease of use of an in-place upgrade with the peace of mind of a wipe and load installation that’s ready for Windows 10 security.

 1E will deliver you a migration engine that fully automates the wipe-and-load process, giving you all the benefits of an in-place upgrade – speed, flexibility and minimum disruption – but with no compromises on Windows 10 security.